-We all know that opening firewall ports for remote access to network resources catches the attention of hackers that are scanning for open ports day in and out.
-For this reason, OutagesIO offers an encrypted, secure method of gaining access to remote networks and anything in the server rack without having to open ports on the firewall and it’s all controlled through an easy to use dashboard.
+Opening firewall ports for remote access to network resources catches the attention of hackers that are scanning for open ports day in and out.
+For this reason, OutagesIO offers an encrypted, secure method of gaining access to remote networks and anything in the server rack without having to open ports on the firewall.
+Plus, it’s all controlled through a simple-to-understand dashboard.

 RAS, inexpensive and easy to use

-Our Remote Access Service known as RAS is available on select hardware agents and if fully controlled from each agent dashboard.
-It can be enabled by creating at least one profile then clicking on its profile name once RAS is connected.
-Multiple profiles may be created giving a convenient way to quickly connect to different remote devices from the dashboard.
+Our Remote Access Service (RAS) is available on select hardware agents.
+It’s fully controlled from each agent dashboard.
+It can be enabled by creating at least one profile and then clicking on its profile name, once RAS is connected.
+Create multiple profiles to quickly connect to different remote devices from the dashboard.

 Nothing to see here

-In today’s world where practically everything is connected to the Internet, cyber security is extremely important and defending servers, online services and networks from malicious attacks is a constant requirement.
+In today’s world where practically everything is connected to the Internet, cyber security is extremely important.
+Defending servers, online services, and networks from malicious attacks is a constant battle.

-The first step to security is not showing anything interesting to hackers.
-No open ports means nothing found during a port scan.
+The best defense is making sure your services are not interesting to hackers.
+No open ports mean nothing is found during a port scan.

 OutagesIO – Remote Access Service

-RAS allows admins to remotely access equipment rooms, customer locations and others, gaining access to routers, firewalls, any device without having to open ports which can be found by scanning the IP.
+RAS allows admins to remotely access equipment rooms, customer locations, and others, gaining access to routers, firewalls, any device without having to open ports that can be found by scanning the IP.

 All that’s needed is one inexpensive OutagesIO hardware agent installed and running on the LAN where remote access is required After that, devices to be accessed are configured through the OutagesIO dashboard and each can be accessed using one click.